Collect data from Azure Blob Storage

 Overview

-Onum supports integration wit Azure Blob Storagearrow-up-right.
+Onum supports integration with Azure Blob Storage.

 The Azure Blob Storage Listener connects to your Azure Storage account and detects when new files are uploaded.
 It works by monitoring an Azure Storage Queue that receives notifications from Azure Event Grid whenever a blob is created.
 The Listener then retrieves the file content and makes it available for processing in your workflows.